-IV.
-Academic Team Descriptions/Seasons:

-Eligibility Criteria:

-- 1. The student must complete at least 2 semesters of high school course work. - 2.
-The student must achieve at least 2.0 accumulative GPA on a 4.0 scale. - 3.
-The student must be in good standing relative to attendance and the code of conduct for the semester in which the letter is being awarded.

-4. Students hoping to earn a letter through Academic Competitions must actively compete in at least 5 academic contests, in any combo, throughout their high school career.
+- IV.
+Academic Team Descriptions/Seasons: Eligibility Criteria: - The student must complete at least 2 semesters of high school course work. - The student must achieve at least 2.0 cumulative GPA on a 4.0 scale. - The student must be in good standing relative to attendance and the code of conduct for the semester in which the letter is being awarded. - Students hoping to earn a letter through Academic Competitions must actively compete in at least 5 academic contests, in any combo, throughout their high school career.